zdodson21/retro-desktop-portfolio/README.md

 ## Description

 This website serves the purpose of being my portfolio as well as a sandbox to try new skills.
-Some aspects of this codebase (such as Electron) are unneccessary for this website, but were incorporated to learn how to utilize them.
-If something seems out of place, it is likely there so I could learn how to utilize it.
+Some aspects of this codebase (such as Electron) are unnecessary for this website, but were incorporated to learn how to utilize them.
+If something seems out of place, it is likely included so I could learn how to use it.

 ---